 The typical asking rate per listing is in the $20's per square foot per year.
-The Financial District submarket is seeing a decrease in rates.
+The Financial District region is experiencing a decline in rates.
 In the last 3 months, the median rate decreased $2 per sqft per year.
 That's a 8% decline in rent.

-Compared to the rest of the Kansas City market, the Financial District region has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Kansas City market, the Financial District submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 23 listings have come on the market, which means new availabilities are probably going fast.
+In the last 90 days, 37 listings have been posted online, which means new availabilities most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 6,000 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this market are approximately 11 stories.
-Most buildings in this area were built in 1921 and are Class A.
+Even though the median size is 6,250 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this region are close to 11 stories.
+Most buildings in this market were built in 1921 and are Class A.

-Arts, entertainment, and restaurants are the dominant industries in this region.
-Commute by public transit is the most popular way to get to work amongst Financial District folk.
-Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.
+Arts, entertainment, and restaurants are the dominant industries in this market.
+Commute by public transit is the most popular way to get to work amongst Financial District occupants.
+Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.